|

 I have just been in your website.
 After so many years of having my son's

-website through Heavenly Stars, I sit here dumbfounded as I finally looked
+I sit here dumbfounded as I finally looked through your paintings.
+My son died

-through your paintings.
-My son died at the age of seven weeks and I have
+at the age of seven weeks

-grieved for 18 years.
-I came across your painting titled Face To Face and it is
+and I have grieved for 18 years.
+I came across your painting titled Face To

-myself.
-I am still trembling as I sit here and cannot take my eyes off the
+still trembling as I sit here

-painting.
-Where did you get the subject?
-How can this mother and son looked so
+can this mother and son looked

-away.
-They are not of good quality, but are all I have of us.
+quality, but are all I have of us.

 Sincerely,